 Saari Residence in Mynämäki, Finland

 The Saari Residence, which has been operating since 2008, brings together professional artists and artistic workgroups from all disciplines.
-The residency also hosts Saari Invited Artists working on ecological themes as well as researchers working on grants from Kone Foundation.
+The residency also hosts Saari Invited Artists working on ecological themes as well as short term visits for researchers funded by Kone Foundation.
 Every year, the Saari Residence provides work facilities for around 50 individual artists, researchers or working groups.

-Professional artists and artistic working groups from all fields of art can apply for a residency to carry out a project proposed in advance.
+Professional artists and artistic duos from all fields of art can apply for a residency to carry out a project proposed in advance.

-Individual residency can be applied for with a work partner in a joint application.
-During the two-month individual residencies, the residency organises joint meetings, such as a weekly lunch, presentation and feedback sessions focusing on positive feedback on the residents’ work, and discussions on ecology and sustainability.
-In addition, artists selected for individual residencies can utilize the mentoring programme.
-Individual residencies cannot be applied for during the summer months.
+During the two-month residencies, the residency organises joint meetings, such as a weekly joint lunch, presentation and feedback sessions on the residents’ work, and discussions on ecology and sustainability.
+In addition, the artists in the residency can utilize the mentoring programme.
+Residencies cannot be applied for during the summer months.

 Who can apply?

 Applicants must be professional artists.
-They may also be doctoral candidates, but residencies are not awarded for study or work placements.
+They may also be researchers in artistic research from doctoral level and above, but residencies are not awarded for study or work placements.

 Read more about our application requirements